Timeline of Queen Elizabeth II's death

 September 10

-King Charles III is formally proclaimed as the new monarch in a ceremony in London.
+King Charles is formally proclaimed as the new monarch in a ceremony in London.#photo3

 Twenty-one gun salutes are fired around the country.

-In a rare show of unity, the king's sons, princes William and Harry, and their respective wives Catherine and Meghan, view the floral tributes outside Windsor Castle.
+In a rare show of unity, the king's warring sons, Princes William and Harry, and their respective wives Catherine and Meghan, view the floral tributes outside Windsor Castle.

 September 11

-Queen Elizabeth II's coffin is driven from Balmoral to the Palace of Holyroodhouse in Edinburgh, the monarch's official residence in Scotland.
+Queen Elizabeth's coffin is driven from Balmoral to the Palace of Holyroodhouse in Edinburgh, the monarch's official residence in Scotland.
 Anne accompanies the cortege.

 September 12

-King Charles III addresses both houses of parliament in Westminster Hall in London.
+King Charles addresses both houses of parliament in Westminster Hall in London.#photo4

 The king and queen consort fly to Edinburgh.

-A procession takes Queen Elizabeth II's coffin to St Giles' Cathedral.
+A procession takes Queen Elizabeth's coffin to St Giles' Cathedral.
 Her four children march behind the hearse.

 Members of the royal family attend a service celebrating her life.